 Los Luna Story

-Bali has always been a favourite destination of Australians, we love it for the relaxed lifestyle, the people you meet - especially when we have the opportunity to live there as a local and be part of the community.
-"I have so much respect for artisans in Bali, in the area where we lived, we were amongst men and women using their trades to make beautiful pieces for everyday tasks - baskets, wooden carvings, fabrics, ceramics and ceremonial pieces.
+Bali has always been a favourite destination of Australians, we love it for the relaxed lifestyle, the people you meet - especially when we have the opportunity to live there as a and be part of the community.
+"I have so much respect for artisans in Bali, in the areas where we have lived, we were amongst men and women using their trades to make beautiful pieces for everyday tasks - baskets, wooden carvings, fabrics, ceramics and ceremonial pieces.
 They would spend their days hand making pieces that they would swap or sell.
 After living amongst the locals for a year, life was simple and beautiful.
-My children were friends with their children, we became friends, and I was welcomed into homes.
+My children were friends with their children, we became friends.
 This is when I really began to understand the cultural significance of the art trade in Bali and surrounding Indonesia.”

 "It was by chance I met the artisans I work with today, just by exploring Indonesia, going off the beaten track with the kids, meeting people, and discovering the rituals of daily life.
 I found myself wanting to bring baskets, furniture, and beautiful old wooden wares into our home, and after a time I wanted to offer the same to other people too.
-Los Luna offers homewares that have been made with traditional crafts, and hold cultural significance."
+That is where Los Luna began, as a retail store, homewares that have been made with traditional crafts, and hold cultural significance."